fastify/benchmarks/README.md

 * `-h`: Help on how to use the tool.
 * `compare`: Get comparative data for your benchmarks.

+> You may also compare all test results, at once, in a single table; `benchmark compare -t`

 # Benchmarks

 __Machine:__ MacBook Pro (Retina, 13-inch, Early 2015) **Processor**: 2,7 GHz Intel Core i5 **Memory**: 8 GB 1867 MHz DDR3